The HIV Commission

-The HIV Commission is an independent process established by Terrence Higgins Trust and NAT (National AIDS Trust) and Elton John AIDS Foundation, to find ambitious and achievable ways to end new HIV transmissions and HIV-attributed deaths in England by 2030.
+The HIV Commission is an independent process supported by Terrence Higgins Trust, NAT (National AIDS Trust) and Elton John AIDS Foundation, to find ambitious and achievable ways to end new HIV transmissions and HIV-attributed deaths in England by 2030.

-Both organisations will use their convening power to combine the expertise and resources of new and existing cross sector partners to end HIV transmissions in England at greater speed.
+Both organisations are using their convening power to combine the expertise and resources of new and existing cross sector partners to end HIV transmissions in England at greater speed.

 To deliver a set of ambitious and achievable recommendations to end new HIV transmissions in England by 2030.